-Program may be subject to changes according to students' interests.
+The program may be subject to changes.

 Prerequisites

 A background in Introductory Microeconomics and Macroeconomics may be helpful, since some conceptual and analytical micro/macroeconomic tools will be used.
 However, in order to facilitate participation by students with heterogeneous backgrounds, a brief recapitulation of the basic tools will be provided during the course whenever necessary.